 A sand producer was looking to increase production rates at an existing plant by adding new frac sand screening equipment.
 Their goal was to produce a consistent 40 x 70 API standard product.
 The feed to the vibratory screening machines would be from a processed material stream that discharges from a hydrocyclone at a solid feed rate of 150 STPH.

-This industrial sand processing and sand washing equipment produces a clean and dry industrial sand that contains less than 2% -200 mesh at a rate of 150-175 t/h.
+This sand processing equipment with dewatering produces a clean and dry industrial sand that contains less than 2% -200 mesh at a rate of 150-175 tons per hour.

 A mineral sands producer used new vibratory screening machines (or repulping equipment) to recover garnet at over 90% efficiency.
 The older, conventional vibrating screens were only able to recover material at about 44% efficiency.